activecell/activecell.com/support/settings/index.md

 For step by step guidance, please see:

-* Getting started with Intuit
+* Inviting users
-* Getting started with Xero
+* The advisor program

 ## The Ambassador program